Xp10i7/Xp10i7.github.io/_posts/2022-05-01-THM{Tech_Supp0rt1}.md

 ## Privelege Escalation

-Now, either we can upload linpeas or we can do some manual work ourselves.
-I tried both methods, linpeas was taking much time so I skipped it. </br>
+We can do two things here either we can upload linpeas or we can do some manual work ourselves.
+I tried both methods, linpeas was taking much time so I skipped it.

 In the shell, run `sudo -l` to get to know whether this user can run root level commands without knowing the password or not.
 For more amazing material, please refer to [PayLoadAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Linux%20-%20Privilege%20Escalation.md#sudo)